 Aycha Sawa: www.AychaSawaCPA.com

-Tayfun Selen, a Republican who was elected as a Morris County Freeholder (County Commissioner) on February 1, 2020, to fill a vacant seat on the Morris County seven-member Board of Chosen Freeholders (County Commissioners) will be up for re-election on November 3, 2020.
+Tayfun Selen, a Republican who was elected as a Morris County Freeholder (County Commissioner) in New Jersey on February 1, 2020, to fill a vacant seat on the Morris County seven-member Board of Chosen Freeholders (County Commissioners) will be up for reelection on November 3, 2020.
 (He has no opposition in the Republican primary on July 7, 2020.)

 Cenk Uygur, a Democrat, was one of the dozen candidates competing to fill the open seat in California’s 25th congressional district after Katie Hill’s resignation from Congress in November 2019.
 A special election was on March 3, 2020.
 Uygur did not advance to the run-off.